 The prescription is the same whether you happen to own a gas or an electric water heater: have the tank flushed at least once a year.
 Even tankless water heaters should be flushed annually; the hot water that passes through them does still tend to cause mineral build-up, even though it is heated on demand and not actually stored inside the unit.

 If you are on a municipal well system in the Ottawa area, consider installing one of our home water treatment solutions to minimize mineral deposits in the future.
 Bonus: You’ll also get better-tasting drinking water and cleaner, brighter laundry.

 A problem specific to electrically powered water heaters is a faulty heater element.
 Electric water heaters may be equipped with either one or two heating elements.
 If a heating element begins to ground out, it will stay on all the time and overheat drastically.
 Not surprisingly, the result will be painfully hot water – and that’s just for starters.
 With time, the heater element will burn itself out completely.
 Then you’ll have no hot water at all until the element is replaced.

 Once again, the replacement of this part should never be left to amateurs.
 The combination of water plus a faulty electrical component must be handled with extreme caution, by an experienced professional plumber only.

-Whether you want water heater repair or replacement, turn to the expert team at Out Of This World Home Services.
-We are here to help you with knowledgeable, friendly plumbing service and advice 24/7.
+Whether you want water heater repair or replacement, turn to the expert team at Out of This World Plumbing.
+We are here serving Ottawa, Barrhaven, Kanata, and the surrounding area helping you with knowledgeable, friendly plumbing service and advice.

-Contact us any time, day or night, for all of your plumbing needs.
+Contact us any time, day or night, whenever you need plumbing services in Ottawa or beyond!